rocket-pool/RPIPs/RPIPs/RPIP-74.md

 ## Abstract

 This RPIP proposes closing the minipool queue ahead of the Saturn 1 upgrade to ensure protocol resources are directed toward megapools, avoid allowing uninformed node operators to create less desirable minipools too close to Saturn 1 launch, and improve the health of the rETH peg.
-The closure would occur approximately **Oct 15, 2025** (about two weeks prior to Saturn 1’s scheduled launch on **Oct 29, 2025**).
+The closure would occur by **Dec 08, 2025** (about six weeks prior to Saturn 1’s scheduled launch on **Jan 19, 2026**).
 The RPIP also defines communication requests and re-enable conditions in case of exceptional deposit pool demand.

 ## Motivation